21j2jw9ssa/to-do-list/README.md

 will be gone for good<br>
 and **CANNOT** be undone.

-Or you can check out [this page](https://21j2jw9ssa.github.io/to-do-list/help/todolist-help.html) for detailed help.
+For detailed on-site instructions, check out [this page](https://21j2jw9ssa.github.io/to-do-list/help/todolist-help.html) for detailed help.